What is Advil and How Much Ibuprofen is Too Much?

-The recommended adult dosage is one or two 200 milligram (mg) tablets every 4 to 6 hours, not exceeding 800 mg at once or 3,200 mg per day.
+The recommended adult dosage is one or two 200 milligram (mg) Advil tablets every 4 to 6 hours, not exceeding 800 mg at once or 3,200 mg daily.

-Pro tip: if you’re worried about forgetting the recommended dosage and taking too much Advil, consider using a storage solution that puts your safety first.
+Pro tip: To avoid the risk of taking too much ibuprofen, consider using a storage solution that puts your safety first.
 The Hero smart dispenser, for instance, can store, sort and dispense both your scheduled and as-needed medication, and can prevent you from dispensing meds above your daily limit.

 Yes and no. Because Advil, Tylenol (or any acetaminophen), Aleve (naproxen sodium) and aspirin are two different classes of pain relievers, they’re processed in different organs.

-Acetaminophen, on the other hand, is an analgesic broken down by the liver.
-Because our bodies process and react to acetaminophen and NSAIDs differently, it’s generally fine to take them together.
+Conversely, acetaminophen (Tylenol) is processed by the liver, and it's generally safe to take along with NSAIDs.
 This is important to know, because acetaminophen is found in a lot of over-the-counter (OTC) medications you might not think of, like:

 - Cough syrups